Research table: IGF-1 and breast cancer risk

-Introduction: Insulin-like growth factor-1 (IGF-1) is a natural hormone in the body.
-It plays an important role in growth and development.
+Introduction: Insulin-like growth factor-1 (IGF-1) is a hormone in the body.
+It plays a role in growth and development.

-Studies have found higher levels of IGF-1 in the blood may increase the risk of breast cancer.
+Studies have found higher levels of IGF-1 in the blood may be linked to an increased risk of breast cancer.

-At this time, there’s no standard way to measure blood levels of IGF-1, but one day, measures of blood levels of IGF-1 may help estimate breast cancer risk.
+Although there’s no standard way to measure blood levels of IGF-1 now, someday, measures of blood levels of IGF-1 may help estimate breast cancer risk.

 Learn more about IGF-1 and breast cancer risk.